RagadZiyada/Project/README.md

 1. Customer spend and purchase activity are skewed by a small number of highly active customers — the data has its own influencers
 2. A few articles dominate sales — popularity-based features may be imbalanced
-3. ~1.1% of customers have missing age — kept as null rather than imputed to avoid introducing bias
+3. ~1.1% of customers have missing age — kept as null rather than imputed to avoid introducing bias.
+We'd rather have honest nulls than confident lies.

 ### Data Readiness Conclusion

 The dataset is clean, well-structured, and ready for recommendation model training.
-All critical fields have no nulls.
+All critical modeling fields were validated, with minimal missing values remaining only in non-critical attributes such as customer age.
 Skewness in customer activity is expected and will be handled at the modeling stage.
 In short: the data is ready, and so are we.

 ---